Looking for sponsors?

 THE 18TH CENTURY CONCERT ORCHESTRA

 The 18th Century Concert Orchestra: the original tribute band.
 Since its first concerts in September 2001, the 18th Century Concert Orchestra has been delighting audiences with its pictorial view of how an 18th century concert might have looked and sounded.
 In historical costumes, using instruments of the era and including contemporary commentaries, the orchestra's performances are full of charm, elegance and wit.
 "Like viewing an eighteenth century painting with all the dirt and varnish removed - absolutely fantastic", Bath Music Critic.
 The orchestra is seeking sponsorship for three special projects and can offer sponsors genuine benefits for marketing and branding.
-Handel's original Messiah, with sell-out audiences for the past four years - the orchestra is looking to expand its annual tour of Handel's monumental work.
+Handel's original Messiah, with sell-out audiences on previous occasions - the orchestra is looking to expand its annual tour of Handel's monumental work.
 Presented as it might have looked and sounded during the first performances in 1742 and previously recorded for, and shown on, Channel 4, this is a truly spectacular occasion with full orchestra, choir and soloists.
-Bach in Time - the orchestra's 2007/08 concert series.
+Bach in Time - the orchestra's concert series.
 The orchestra is seeking to develop its own concert series in three high profile venues in the UK.
 With three performances in each location (nine performances in total), and each performance recorded for podcasting, these concerts will reach an audience throughout the world.
 Handeling Bach - education has always been within the core mission of the orchestra, without its having a formalised education programme.
 The orchestra is currently developing a 'Handeling Bach' project, which will be taken to schoolchildren throughout the UK and which ties in with many areas of the National Curriculum besides music.
 This project is being researched and developed currently and the orchestra is looking for a principal sponsor to help market and implement it successfully.
+Please get in touch for updated availability details.
 Contact: Garry Clarke, Executive Director.
 Address: c/o 3 Brackenfield Road, Hasbury, Halesowen, West Midlands B63 1AH.
-Tel.: 0121 288 1685.
+Tel.: 0151 334 1956.
 E-mail:

 garry@the18thcentury.co.uk